 The Chase Sapphire Preferred Card not only lets members use their miles at any airline, but it also offers 2x points on travel and restaurants and 1x points on all other purchases.
-Even with this card’s $95 annual fee, which is waived the first year, it offers savvy travelers and consumers bigger rewards payouts with more flexibility.
+Even with this card’s $95 annual fee, it offers savvy travelers and consumers bigger rewards payouts with more flexibility.

 Who is this card good for?

 If you travel a bit, but typically only bring a carry-on bag, this card might be the right fit.
 Delta typically charges $25 each way for the first checked bag.
 Fly round trip twice a year — and check your luggage — and the Gold card is probably a better option.
 It charges a $95 annual fee, which is waived the first year.

 Amex and Delta also think this might be a good fit for young adults who dine out frequently.

 The companies conducted a poll that showed 37 percent of this age group spends more money on dining each week than other discretionary expenses.